acli/new_clock/doc/ffmpeg.md

 Volume adjustments
 ------------------

-Volume adjustments can be written as fractions, e.g., 64/127.
+Volume adjustments can be written as fractions, e.g., 64/127, which is great considering MIDI velocities range from 0 to 127.
 However, volume adjustments appear to be global, so

 	    [0]atrim=volume=64/127,0.05:10.65 [g0]; [1]atrim=volume=64/127,0.05:10.65,adelay=10286 [g1]; [g0][g1] amix=inputs=2

-looks logical but produces incorrect results.
+looks correct but produces incorrect results.
+After the volume is turned down for input 0, the volume is turned down *again* for input 1.

-For some reason, this appears to have to be written as
+So apparently, this have to have to be written as

 	    [0]atrim=volume=64/127,0.05:10.65 [g0]; [1]atrim=0.05:10.65,adelay=10286 [g1]; [g0][g1] amix=inputs=2

+which looks incorrect but actually produces correct results.